 This is the home of the research project And Others: The Gendered Politics and Practices of Art Collectives which explores labour in collective practice.
-It is run by Lina Džuverović, Lecturer in Arts Policy and Management at the Department of Film, Media and Cultural Studies at Birkbeck, University of London and consists of research interviews, a series of public online panels which took place in the Autumn of 2022, further public events which will unfold between 2022 and 2025.
-The project will culminate in a publication.
+It is run by Lina Džuverović, Course Leader, MA Curating & Collections, Chelsea College of Art.
+The project consists of an ongoing series of research interviews, a series of public online panels which took place in the Autumn of 2022, further public events unfolding between 2023 and 2025.
 Documentation of panel discussions, interviews and essays will be made available on this website.